Price comparison from over 24,000 stores worldwide

 Software, servers, speed

 ProtonVPN runs on OpenVPN with data encryption handled by AES-256, authentication users HMAC with SHA-256, and the handshake is based on 2048-bit RSA.
-There are no options for other protocols including WireGuard; however, the company may introduce WireGuard integration at a later date.
+When we conducted our initial review there were no options for other protocols including WireGuard; however, the company has since introduced WireGuard integration.
 ProtonVPN has 55 country options to choose from and more than 1,200 servers.

 When you first open ProtonVPN, you’re greeted by a left rail that features a country list and a few other settings, with a large map in larger panel on the right.
 You can use this map to zoom in on specific locations and select where to connect.
 The left-rail, however, is a little simpler to use.
 One click of the button and the map disappears to show a single panel app.